sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 (Optional) Extract more data
 ===

-Try out extracting other pieces of information using what you learned in previous steps, such as:
+Try extracting other pieces of information using what you learned in previous steps, such as:

 - The bank address or customer address
+- The Spanish-speaking customer service phone number
 - The time period for each account. **Hint:** To extract repeating data that isn't in table format, use the [List method](doc:list).
 For example, in this config, the `accounts_list` uses the List method.

-- The Spanish-speaking customer service phone number.
+When you're done making changes, publish the config to save your changes.

 (Optional) Export extracted data as spreadsheets